Skip to content

 git clone https://*token*@github.com/username/repository.git

-A SOCKS Proxy is useful to get around firewall or network blockage of a HTTPS connection to the Git server.
+A SOCKS proxy can get around firewalls blocking HTTPS to the Git server.

 ALL_PROXY=socks5h://127.0.0.1:8055 git clone https://username@github.com/username/repository.git